 Whilst the visa is valid, an EEA Family Permit allows both partners to take any employment in the UK.

-If the non-EU partner has spent 4 years and 11 month on an EEA Family Permit in the UK and they are still in a relationship with their EU partner, they become eligible to apply for Indefinite Leave to Remain in the UK.
+If the non-EU partner has spent 5 years on an EEA Residence Permit in the UK and they are still in a relationship with their EU partner, they become eligible to apply for Indefinite Leave to Remain in the UK.

 EEA Family Permit has different kind of requirements for non-EU citizens who are outside the UK..